-- All work attempted at the University of Mississippi - All work attempted at any institution of higher learning (UM and transfer work) - All Business (BUS, ECON, FIN, GB, MGMT, MIS, MKTG) and Accounting courses taken at the University of Mississippi - All Major specific courses taken at the University of Mississippi - All work applied to meet degree requirements (UM and transfer work) - All work applied toward the minor both overall and in residence at UM unless otherwise stated in the catalog under specific minor requirements (some minors require a minimum grade of C in each course applied toward the minor).
+- All work attempted at the University of Mississippi - All work attempted at any institution of higher learning (UM and transfer work) - All Business (BUS, ECON, FIN, GB, MGMT, MIS, MKTG) and Accounting courses taken at the University of Mississippi - All Major specific courses\ taken at the University of Mississippi - All work applied to meet degree requirements (UM and transfer work) - All work applied toward the minor both overall and in residence at UM unless otherwise stated in the catalog under specific minor requirements (some minors require a minimum grade of C in each course applied toward the minor).

-^{} Major specific courses are bolded on the Degree Plans.
-Management majors must make a letter grade of "C" or better on ALL management courses.
+\ Major specific courses are bolded on the Degree Plans.
+Management and Entrepreneurship majors must make a letter grade of "C" or better on ALL business-related courses (includes Business, Accountancy, and Economics).